 Our Holisitc Package

-Wherever you are on your DEIJA journey, Ase Narratives is will come alongside and partner with you on your equity & justice path.
-Using our unique narrative-based approach, we utilize an array of tools including oral history-focused qualitative data collection, internal audits, visioning & strategy sessions, and workshops to craft a customized, comprehsive plan suited to your individual needs.
+Wherever you are on your DEIJA journey, Ase Narratives is ready to partner with you to help you move forward on your equity & justice path.
+Using our unique narrative-based approach, we utilize an array of tools including oral history-focused qualitative data collection, internal audits, visioning & strategy sessions, workshops, and more to craft a customized, comprehsive plan suited to your individual needs.

 Book Ase Narratives' award-winning founder and principal, Stephanie Seales, as a speaker at your next event!
 Stephanie is an experienced public speaker who has been featured at many events, as well as on radio and visual broadcasts.